gholler-sopra/hydrator-plugins/hbase-plugins/docs/HBase-batchsink.md

 **rowField:** Field name indicating that the field value should be written as the rowkey instead of written to a column.
 The field name specified must be present in the schema, and must not be nullable.
+Only single row key field is supported.

 **zkQuorum:** The ZooKeeper quorum for the hbase instance you are writing to.
 This should be a comma-separated list of hosts that make up the quorum.
 You can find the correct value